 From the Admin console dashboard, go to Apps SAML Apps.

 To see Apps on the dashboard, you might have to click More controls at the bottom.

-- Select the Add a service/App to your domain link or click the plus (+) icon in the bottom corner.
+- Click the plus (+) icon in the bottom corner.

 - Select Slack from the list and then click Next.
 The values on the Google IDP Information page automatically populate.

 - In the Basic application information window, the Application name and Description values automatically populate.